-In connection with the Spin-Off, we expect to incur indebtedness in an aggregate principal amount of approximately \$10.2 billion, consisting of \$2.0 billion of Term Loan Facility and \$8.2 billion of senior notes.
-We expect that we may issue approximately \$4.0 billion of such indebtedness directly to GE, as partial consideration for certain assets contributed to us in connection with the Spin-Off, and that GE will exchange such indebtedness for an equivalent principal amount of GE's indebtedness.
-In addition, we expect to make a cash distribution of approximately \$4.9 billion from the balance of debt issuance proceeds to GE concurrently with the Spin-Off, with the remaining proceeds to be held by the Company in cash and cash equivalents.
-We expect that GE will use the proceeds of such indebtedness to pay off GE obligations, including by tendering for outstanding debt obligations issued, assumed, or guaranteed by GE.
-The terms of such indebtedness are subject to change and will be finalized prior to the completion of the Spin-Off.
+In connection with the Spin-Off, we will incur indebtedness in an aggregate principal amount of \$10.25 billion, consisting of \$2.0 billion of Term Loan Facility, which will be drawn prior to or concurrently with the Spin-Off, and \$8.25 billion of senior notes issued on November 22, 2022.
+We issued \$4.0 billion of such indebtedness directly to GE, as partial consideration for certain assets that will be contributed to us in connection with the Spin-Off, and GE exchanged such indebtedness for an equivalent principal amount of GE's indebtedness.
+In addition, we have made a cash distribution of \$4.2 billion from the balance of debt proceeds to GE and expect to make one or more additional cash distributions to GE prior to or concurrently with the Spin-Off, with the remaining proceeds to be held by the Company in cash and cash equivalents.
+We expect that GE will use the proceeds of such indebtedness to pay off GE obligations.
+After giving effect to such distributions, we expect to begin operations as an independent company with a cash balance of approximately \$1.8 billion.
 We also entered into a 5-Year Revolving Credit Facility of \$2.5 billion and a 364-Day Revolving Credit Facility of \$1.0 billion, however, the facilities are not expected to be utilized at the completion of the Spin-Off.
-We expect to make one or more additional cash distributions to GE prior to or concurrently with the Spin-Off and, after giving effect to such distributions, to begin operations as an independent company with a cash balance of approximately \$1.8 billion.
+GE HealthCare's capital structure remains under review and will be finalized prior to the Spin-Off.
 See "Capitalization," "Unaudited Pro Forma Condensed Combined Financial Statements," and "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."